tvdboom/ATOM/README.md

 	+ max_frac: float, optional (default=0.5)
 	Maximum allowed fraction of rows with any missing values.
 If more, the column is removed.
 	+ missing: value or list of values, optional (default=[np.nan, None, '', '?', 'NA', 'nan', 'NaN', np.inf, -np.inf])
 	List of values to consider as missing.
-None and np.nan are always added to the list.
+None, np.nan, '', np.inf and -np.inf are always added to the list since they are incompatible with sklearn models.
 * **encode(max_onehot=10)**
 Perform encoding of categorical features.
 The encoding type depends on the number of unique values in the column: label-encoding for n_unique=2, one-hot-encoding for 2 < n_unique <= max_onehot and target-encoding for n_unique > max_onehot.
 	+ max_onehot: int, optional (default=10)